 Create a technology add-on

-Before you create a technology add-on, it is helpful to understand the format, structure, and meaning of the IT security data that you wish to import into the Splunk App for Enterprise Security.
+Before you create a technology add-on, it is helpful to understand the format, structure, and meaning of the PCI compliance data that you wish to import into the Splunk App for PCI Compliance.

 Creating a technology add-on involves the following five steps: